10 Tips to Help You Get Along With Your Boss

 Problems at home or a relative in failing health affect each of your workplace behaviors and openness to an improvement discussion.
 Additionally, if your boss regularly reacts in the same way to similar ideas, explore what he fundamentally likes or dislikes about your proposals.

 6. Learn from your boss.
 Although some days it may not feel like it, your boss has much to teach you.
 Appreciate that she was promoted because your organization found aspects of her work, actions, and/or management style worthwhile.

 Remember that your boss can't read your mind.
 Enable him to offer you recognition for your excellent performance.
 Make sure he knows what you have accomplished.
 Create a space in your conversation for him to praise and thank you.

 8. Value your boss's time.
 Try to schedule, at least, a weekly meeting during which you are prepared with a list of what you need and your questions.
 This allows him to accomplish work without regular interruption.

 9. Tie your work, your requests, and your project direction to your boss's and the company's overarching goals.
 When making proposals to your boss, try to see the larger picture.
 There are many reasons why your suggestion may not be adopted: resources, time, goals, and vision.
 Maintain strict confidentiality.

 10. In your relationship with your boss, you will sometimes disagree and occasionally experience an emotional reaction.
 Don't hold grudges.
 Don't make threats about leaving.
-Disagreement is fine; discord is not.
-Get over it.
-You need to come to terms with the fact that your boss has more authority and power than you do.
-You are unlikely to always get your way.

 Use these tips to build a powerfully effective relationship with your boss.